 - Transportation of individuals, including minors, between states or to another country with the intent of engaging in criminal sexual activity

-Investigating and trying a sex crime casesin federal court can be more complicated than in a Texas court.
+Investigating and trying a sex crime cases in federal court can be more complicated than in a Texas court.
 The FBI and DEA commonly participate in federal cases and can engage in long investigations before bringing federal charges.
-Suppose you suspect that federal agents are investigating you, or you have already been charged with a federal sex crime.
-In that case, it is crucial that you hire a criminal defense lawyer with experience in federal court as soon as possible.
+If you suspect that federal agents are investigating you, or you have already been charged with a federal sex crime, it is crucial that you hire a criminal defense lawyer with experience in federal court as soon as possible.

 If I am falsely accused of sexual assault, how can I prove my innocence?